 When Diggers Hotline switched to our new call center software in January, we added a valuable piece of information to the ticket you receive from us.
 Diggers Hotline locate requests now show the phone number to get in contact with each utility, or their locator, that is listed on the ticket.
 If you have a question about locate marks, you now have access to those phone numbers by simply referencing your locate request.
 Anyone who files a locate request and has an email address assigned to their Caller Profile will have the ticket emailed to you automatically when it's filed.
 Diggers Hotline representatives will also offer to email you a copy of your ticket if do not file online.
 Having a copy of your locate request is important for many reasons, but giving you access to the phone number of the utility locators is an added benefit.

 Another option for excavators who are not able to get a response from utility locators is the new state enforcement program.
 Set up for incidents involving natural gas or other hazardous materials, the law enforcement program includes a review panel to review complaints and may lead to fines of up to $25,000 issued by the Public Service Commission.
 Violations of state law that do not involve natural gas or other hazardous materials are not eligible for this program.

-All excavators will soon have a new option available for checking locate status.
+Excavators can now check the status of their locate request.
 In a voluntary system that Diggers Hotline is encouraging all utility members to use, field locators can indicate the status of a locate request through the Diggers Hotline Portal.
 Excavators can log into the portal (if they are a ProPortal or Portal-Lite user), or use the “Find Tickets” option at the main portal page (by just searching on your ticket number), to see the status of their locate request.
 This is a way for locators to communicate back to excavators when locate marks may not be needed at a job site.
-This option isn’t yet available, but will be coming soon.